blogdaren/PHPCreeper/README.md

         $_task['url'] = "http://www.demo6.com";
         $producer->newTaskMan()->createMultiTask($_task);

-        //we can also create tasks by opening an internal port
+        //we can also create task by opening an internal port
         //for external communication with third-party applications
         /*
          *$server = new Server();